edmundhung/conform/packages/conform-react/README.md

 <details>
 <summary>Why does `useFieldset` require a ref object of the form or fieldset?</summary>

-**conform** utilize the DOM as its context provider / input registry, which maintains a link between each input / button / fieldset with the form through the [form property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#properties).
+**conform** utilises the DOM as its context provider / input registry, which maintains a link between each input / button / fieldset with the form through the [form property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#properties).
 The ref object allows it to restrict the scope to elements associated to the same form only.

 ```tsx
 function ExampleForm() {